aky3dze/LITA-Projects/Sales Performance Analysis for a Retail Store/README.md

 - [Limitations](#limitations)

 ## Project Overview
-This project involves an in-depth analysis of the sales performance of a retail store.
+This project provides an in-depth analysis of the sales performance of a retail store.
 The analysis explores sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 The project culminates in an interactive Power BI dashboard that highlights these findings.

 ## Objectives